DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 ### Disabling auto-instrumentation

 The framework enables auto-instrumentation of all supported libraries, but in some cases this might not be desired.
-You can disable auto-instrumentation of certain libraries by setting the following environment variables [(*)](#Alternative-Configuration):
+You can disable auto-instrumentation of certain libraries by setting the following environment variables (or in the `Info.plist` file as [described below](#Using-Info.plist-for-configuration)):

 `DD_DISABLE_NETWORK_INSTRUMENTATION`
 : Disables all network instrumentation (Boolean)